JoshuaStone9/ToDoApp/README.md

 - Rewrite the file on any mutation to keep things atomic.

 ## Configuration & Environment
 No environment variables are required.
 Running `dotnet run` inside `src/TodoApp` is enough because everything stays in memory.
-If you later introduce Plaid or another integration, a `.env` file would be the right place to stash secrets (`PLAID_CLIENT_ID`, `PLAID_SECRET`, etc.).

 ## How to Run